VitorEmanuelDev/vitoremanueldev/README.md

 🧑🏾‍💻 I'm a Software Developer with 5 years of overall experience.

-🧰 Specialized in Java Back-End Development and Data Engineering.
+🧰 Specialized in Data Engineering and Back-End Development.

 🛠️ Stack: Java, Spring Boot, Maven, Python, Apache Spark, Pandas, PyMongo, SQL, NoSQL.

-🎯 Currently working as an individual contributor at Bees - AB-InBev.
+🎯 Currently working as an individual contributor at Luizalabs.

-🎓 Soon to be grad with a Bachelor of Technology in Systems Analysis and Development from IFBA (2024.1).
+🎓 Soon to be grad with a Bachelor of Technology in Systems Analysis and Development from IFBA (2024.2).

 💼 I used to work as an Assistant Manager then as an English Teacher, before transitioning to tech.